If you’re looking for the best brush for Golden Retrievers, you’ve come to the right place!

-For the most part, brushing your Golden Retriever once a week is enough to keep loose hair under control.
+For the most part, weekly grooming is enough to keep loose hair under control.
 And will help you to maintain their overall coat and skin health.

 Remember, while your Golden Retriever will need to be trimmed up from time to time, it is important to never shave them.

 The double layer coat protects your dog not only from the cold but from the heat as well.